MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-predict-rx-dtree.md

 ### append

-Either “none” to create a new files or “rows” to append rows to an existing file.
+Either “none” to create a new file or “rows” to append rows to an existing file.
 If output_data exists and append is “none”, the overwrite argument must be set to True.
 Ignored for data frames.